 You can see which keywords your rivals are using with this information.
 In addition, your competitors might be targeting different keywords than you.

 Please be sure that any change you would like to implement to your business title won’t break up the Google My Business Terms and Conditions.

 The GMB DESCRIPTION LENGTH and keywords provide information on the number of words used by competitors in their descriptions, as well as the most relevant keywords they use.

 While the Google business description itself is not a direct ranking factor, including relevant keywords can increase engagement and clicks, which can have a direct impact on your listing’s ranking.

-Adding your products and services can be very helpful especially if your business name does not clearly state what you are offering or if you are offering more products than what you can describe in your product name.
+Adding your products and services can be very helpful, especially if your business name does not clearly state what you are offering or if you are offering more products than you can describe in your product name.

 Additionally, completing this section also adds value to your profile and will help you rank for more relevant searches.